Biden's State of the Union guests include Monterey Park hero, ex-Afghan envoy | Politics

 U.S. President Joe Biden's State of the Union address on Tuesday will feature a guest list that includes a man who disarmed a gunman who killed 11 people, a former Afghan ambassador, and the family of Tyre Nichols, who died after being beaten by Memphis police.

-* Rep. Elise Stefanik announced her State of the Union guest would be Sheriff Jeffrey T. Smith of Fort Plain, New York.
-In a statement, Stefanik emphasized the issue of crime and criticized Biden's policies on law enforcement. * Sen. Elizabeth Warren said she has invited Eugenie Ouedraogo, a nursing student and mother of three, to highlight the issue of affordable childcare.
+* Representative Elise Stefanik, a Republican, announced her State of the Union guest would be Sheriff Jeffrey T. Smith of Fort Plain, New York.
+In a statement, Stefanik emphasized the issue of crime and criticized Biden's policies on law enforcement. * Senator Elizabeth Warren said she has invited Eugenie Ouedraogo, a nursing student and mother of three, to highlight the issue of affordable childcare.

 * Two Democratic House freshmen have invited parents of two victims of school shootings as their guests.
-Rep. Greg Casar, a Texas Democrat, and Rep. Maxwell Frost, a Democrat from Florida, will host Brett Cross, whose son, Uziyah García, was one of the victims of a shooting last May in Uvalde, Texas, in which 19 children and two teachers were killed, and Manuel Oliver, the father of Joaquin Oliver, one of 17 victims of the 2018 shooting in Parkland, Fla., respectively.
+Greg Casar, from Texas, and Maxwell Frost, a Democrat from Florida, will host Brett Cross, whose son, Uziyah Garcia, was one of the victims of a shooting last May in Uvalde, Texas, in which 19 children and two teachers were killed, and Manuel Oliver, the father of Joaquin Oliver, one of 17 victims of the 2018 shooting in Parkland, Fla., respectively.

 * Other guests of the White House include cancer survivor Darlene Gaffney; Amanda Zurawski who was unable to obtain abortion services due to Texas's abortion ban and Doug Griffin, who lost his 20-year-old daughter to a fentanyl overdose.